Alfieri Funeral Home circa early 1960's after the recent move from State Street.

 My dad foresaw that the redevelopment in making plans for the new bridge would be taking the building which housed his Funeral Home and his parents' residence and with the help of his parents, he purchased the First Presbyterian Church of Wilmerding.
 In 1966, after ten years of refurbishing, the Funeral Home was relocated from State St. to Marguerite Ave.
 Much of the work in the present Funeral Home was done by my dad himself.

 Since her marriage to my dad, my mom has been dedicated to the funeral business and has also worked very hard.
 I received my Funeral Directors License in 1979.
 My nephew, Nicholas Bellich received his Funeral Directors License in 2009.
 The funeral business has been a way of life for the Alfieri family.
-After 55 years and three generations, Alfieri Funeral Home continues to strive for excellence in serving families of the surrounding communities. - Rose Castagnola
+After 55 years and three generations, Alfieri Funeral Home continues to strive for excellence in serving families of the surrounding communities. - Article by Rose Castagnola

 After 10 years of hard work Mr. Alfieri converted a vacant church into his funeral home.